xinyu-dev/bionemo-demo/docs/esm2/esm2_finetune.md

 1. TOC
 {:toc}

+## Prerequisites

 {: .note }
+{% include template/prerequisite_setup.md %}.
+You will also need pretrained model checkpoint `.nemo` file.
+You can either use the pretrained models we provided or train your own.

+{: .note }
 This demo will show how to finetune a pretrained ESM2 model on a downstream task using the FLIP dataset.
 In this process, the ESM2 model's weights are frozen, and only the regressor/classifier head are trained on the downstream task.

-## Prerequisites
-1. Complete Step 1.
-Make sure you have Jupyter notebook launched.
-2. Have a pretrained model checkpoint `.nemo` file.
-You can either use the pretrained models we provide in Step 1, or use your own trained model from Step 2.

 {: .highlight }
 {% include template/downstream_multihead_warning.md %}